Test the Turf Collaborative

 Cost

-- One rough estimate showed 20 times the amount of stormwater runoff annually from a synthetic turf football field proposed in the northeast.
+• One rough estimate showed 20 times the amount of stormwater runoff annually from a synthetic turf football field proposed to be built at a high school in the northeast.

 Sample letter for a Board of Health